ysyk2021/nurturing-empathy-with-ai-techniques-and-strategies-to-develop-empathy-with-artificial-intelligence/src/chapter-3-1.md

-# Steps for Creating a Personalized Empathy Practice

 In this chapter, we will explore the steps for creating a personalized empathy practice that leverages AI-powered tools and strategies.